MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 6/readme.md

 Let’s consider traditional data structures ...

 `Array`: How would you use an array (or arrays) to store this
-- use either 2 1D arrays or 1 2D array or an array of  objects
--- store key in a sorted array (for fast retrieve)
+- use either 2 1D arrays or 1 2D array or an array of  objects - this aren't the most efficient though -- store key in a sorted array (for fast retrieve)
 -- use the second array (or column) to store the record or a pointer to the record ... or ...
 - alternatively, create an object ‘Employee’, and store in an array of objects